electron/electron/docs/tutorial/progress-bar.md

-Setting the parameter to negative values (e.g. `-1`) will remove the progress bar, whereas setting it to values greater than `1` (e.g. `2`) will switch the progress bar to indeterminate mode.
+Setting the parameter to negative values (e.g. `-1`) will remove the progress bar, whereas setting it to values greater than `1` (e.g. `2`) will switch the progress bar to indeterminate mode (Windows-only -- it will clamp to 100% otherwise).
 In this mode, a progress bar remains active but does not show an actual percentage.
 Use this mode for situations when you do not know how long an operation will take to complete.
-The indeterminate mode is a Windows-only feature.

 See the [API documentation for more options and modes][setprogressbar].